SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 It's still Saturday, and the whole team is trying to run their tests.
 We believe the main compute part of the cluster is complete.
 There's still a little more setup to go, and Sunday will be grueling.
 So the app/benchmarking team takes a rest while our sysadmins continue throughout to keep setting up monitoring, debugging speeds, firewalls, and anything leftover.
 By the time this is done, it's already Sunday midday.

 > I remember coming up to our club space and trying to work on more issues at my desk.
-But every couple of seconds I would lose consciousness only to jolt awake at the sense of my head falling.
+I wanted to use every minute.
+But every couple of seconds I would lose consciousness, only to awake at the sense of my head falling.
 After this had happened too many times that I had lost my sense of time, I decided to go to sleep.
 But I was awoken an hour and a half an hour by the team for help.
 I didn't sleep again until after the cluster had been shipped.
 > <br> &emsp;&emsp; &ndash; Francisco, aka Paco

 Setting up the firewall and installation of docker breaks our MPI instance on Sunday.
 So we finally figure out it's trying to route MPI processes through an incorrect port and Bryan Chin realized specifying the port or configuring the default solves this issue.
 When we finally have it working, it's already midnight.
 We have to begin tearing down the cluster.